OctopusDeploy/docs/docs/installation/installing-octopus/index.md

 You can run the Octopus Server using a Managed Service Account (MSA):

 1. Install the Octopus Server and make sure it is running correctly using one of the built-in Windows Service accounts or a Custom Account
-2. Reconfigure the Octopus Server Windows Service to use the MSA, either manually using the Service snap-in, or using `sc.exe config &quot;OctopusDeploy&quot; obj= Domain\Username$`
+2. Reconfigure the Octopus Server Windows Service to use the MSA, either manually using the Service snap-in, or using `sc.exe config "OctopusDeploy" obj= Domain\Username$`
 3. Restart the Octopus Server Windows Service

 Learn about [using Managed Service Accounts](https://technet.microsoft.com/en-us/library/dd548356(v=ws.10).aspx).